shardeum/json-rpc-server/README.md

 ```

 ## Getting Started
-The recommended way to run the Shardeum server is using [Docker](https://www.docker.com/).
+The recommended way to run The Shardeum JSON-RPC Server is using [Docker](https://www.docker.com/).
 This will ensure that all dependencies are installed and that the server is running in a consistent environment.
 Optionally, you can also install the server locally using [npm](https://www.npmjs.com/).

 ### Requirements
-In order to run the Shardeum server you must install the following:
+In order to run The Shardeum JSON-RPC Server you must install the following:
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - A distributed version control system.
 - [Docker](https://www.docker.com/) - A containerization platform.